Design Challenge Competition for Students

 The competition was hosted in late March during ASME’s E-Fest Digital event whereby, team members from both ASME and SimInsights were present to encourage the participants and facilitate the event as well as provide live commentary while watching the vehicles move across the track based on their designed algorithms.
 When available, the winners of the round of the race were brought forward to answer questions about their design, both about the vehicle design and the behavioral (driving) algorithm.
 During the race, three views of the racing stadium were visible.
 In addition to the larger view showing the entire course, there was a view showing both the vehicle at all times.

-Conclusion – Constructive Feedback from the Customer
+Conclusion – Customer Feedback

 Over 40 students enthusiastically participated from all over the world.
 Participants commented that their leadership skills, technical skills, team-building skills, critical thinking skills, and presentation skills all improved as a result.